 Jazz Arts Academy is a comprehensive jazz studies program operated by the non-profit organization Jazz Arts Project in a special partnership with the Count Basie Theatre.
 The Academy provides unique transformative experiences as well as musical and personal growth through our classes, our mentorship and the various performing opportunities throughout the year.

-The program enjoys a team effort pairing seasoned, world-class professional performing and recording artists with area students.
-Consistent key personnel include a core group of established musicians who are also experienced, dedicated educators.
-These professional jazz artists are at the top of their field and perform at festivals, jazz clubs, and concerts throughout the world.
 From time to time we invite additional well-known jazz luminaries to give special workshops & master-classes or just to meet and inspire our students.
-We have had such visiting greats as trombonist Wycliffe Gordon, Trumpet phenom Jon Faddis, Cornetist Warren Vaché, and Jazz Master Bassist Buster Williams among many others.
+We have had many inspiring visiting greats such as trombonist Wycliffe Gordon, Trumpet phenom Jon Faddis, Cornetist Warren Vaché, and Jazz Master Bassist Buster Williams among many others.

 Joe Muccioli (Program Director) is an internationally known conductor, arranger, orchestrator, musicologist and producer.
 He is founder and artistic director of Jazz Arts Project and its flagship ensemble the all star Red Bank Jazz Orchestra.
 He has held numerous positions including principal conductor of Jazz Orchestra Atlanta, and for many years was conductor and music director for entertainer/singer and TV personality Joe Piscopo.
 Muccioli appears as a guest conductor for major symphonies and jazz orchestras throughout the world, including Lincoln Center Jazz Orchestra with Wynton Marsalis, the Duke Ellington Orchestra, the Chicago Jazz Ensemble, the Wuppertal Symphony (Germany), the London Philharmonic Youth Orchestra, the City of Birmingham Symphony Orchestra and the BBC Big Band in the UK, and the Adelaide Symphony in Australia; He has also been featured on TV and radio broadcasts including NPR, the BBC, SVT and the WDR in Germany.
 Muccioli's work is evident in every aspect of the music industry from live concert performances to recordings, television, movies and Broadway, including various publications, CD's and DVD's available Internationally.
 His work also includes concerts, recordings and other projects with many jazz icons including; Randy Brecker, Ann Hampton Callaway, Miles Davis, Jon Faddis, Quincy Jones, Wynton Marsalis, Gerry Mulligan, Lew Soloff, and Clark Terry.